PassChallenge/passchallenge-core/README.md

-# captcha-solver-core
+# passchallenge-core
-The core library provides the foundation for custom captcha solvers/resolvers.
+The core library provides the foundation for handling challenges: captcha, cloudflare, etc.